kslav/cdr_mri/README.md

 ## Run an example reconstruction

-Here we will reconstruct images from the raw data of a representative subject, whose fully-sampled raw data has been retrospectively accelerated by a factor R. All config files for this subject can be found under /configs, and the data in h5py format is available for download at the link above under "Test dataset".
+Here we will reconstruct images from the raw data of a representative subject, whose fully-sampled raw data has been retrospectively accelerated by a factor R. All config files for this subject can be found under /configs and can be edited accordingly to ensure the correct file paths to the dictionary and dataset are used on the user's local machine.
+The data in h5py format is available for download at the link above under "Test dataset".
+This code is adapted to run on a GPU.

 To run CD+r on reconstructing the raw dataset retrospectively accelerated by a factor of R = 36, one can run the following command in terminal: